Easy Vegan Sandwiches

 Instructions

 • Place the garbanzo beans (aka chickpeas) into a food processor and pulse until the beans are broken but still flaky.
-Do NOT over blend.
+Do not over-blend.
+A bean masher, potato masher, or fork also works well.
+I use my Vitamix 5200 series.

-• Transfer the beans to a large bowl and add the diced celery, red onion, basil, and avocado and stir well.
-Check out these tips for how to tell if your avocado is ripe and ready to use.
+• Transfer the beans to a large bowl, add the diced celery, red onion, basil, and avocado, and stir well.
+I have some good tips for how to tell if your avocado is ripe and ready to use.

 • Blend the dressing ingredients until smooth adding a little water as needed.
-Stir the dressing into the salad until well blended and serve.
+Stir the dressing into the salad until well blended.
+Serve on toasted bread or in a lettuce leaf or wrap.

 Video